-Do the Providers ask additional information beyond what is required in the URS Rules?
+Do you ask for any additional information beyond what is required in the URS Rules?
+If so, please provide the relevant provision of your Supplemental Rules.

-Have the Providers encountered any issues when dealing with Registrants from EU nations whose WHOIS info is needed for URS proceedings?
+Have you encountered any issues receiving WHOIS info needed for URS proceedings when dealing with complaints against Registrants from EU nations due to privacy laws/regulations?
+[Note that this probably belongs in a section other than The Complaint]

-How does the FORUM handle the submission (through its online complaint filing site) of a relevant SMD proof of use from the TMCH which is expressly provided for in the URS Rules Clause 3(b)(v)?
-Does ADNDRC's electronic complaint form (Form C_URS) also allow the uploading of .smd files as MFSD?
+A) (To Forum)How does the FORUM handle the submission (through its online complaint filing site) of a relevant SMD proof of use from the TMCH, which is expressly provided for in the URS Rules Clause 3(b)(v)?

+B) (To ADNDRC) Does ADNDRC's electronic complaint form (Form C_URS) also allow the uploading of .smd files in the same manner as MFSD?

+In answering this question please note the following:

-An SMD is typically a file with the extension .smd and such format is not expressly provided for under the FORUM's Annex A. As comparison, MFSD's Supplementary Rules Clause 3 expressly specifies acceptance of .smd file as an annex.
+An SMD is typically a file with the extension .smd and such format is not expressly provided for under the FORUM's Annex A. By comparison, MFSD's Supplementary Rules Clause 3 expressly specifies acceptance of .smd file as an annex.

-URS Rules 3(b)(v): Specify the trademark(s) or service mark(s) on which the complaint is based and the goods or services with which the mark is used including evidence of use – which can be a declaration and a specimen of current use in commerce - submitted directly or by including a relevant SMD (Signed Mark Data) from the Trademark Clearinghouse;
+URS Rules 3(b)(v) states: Specify the trademark(s) or service mark(s) on which the complaint is based and the goods or services with which the mark is used including evidence of use – which can be a declaration and a specimen of current use in commerce - submitted directly or by including a relevant SMD (Signed Mark Data) from the Trademark Clearinghouse;

-What other circumstances -- not included in the non-exclusive list in the URS Procedure 1.2.6.3 -- have the Providers seen that the domain was registered and is being used in bad faith?
+What other circumstances -- not included in the non-exclusive list in the URS Procedure 1.2.6.3 -- have led your examiners to determine that the domain was registered and is being used in bad faith?
+Here is the relevant text:

 URS Procedure 1.2.6.3: that the domain was registered and is being used in bad faith.
 A non-exclusive list of circumstances that demonstrate bad faith registration and use by the Registrant include: a.
 Registrant has registered or acquired the domain name primarily for the purpose of selling, renting or otherwise transferring the domain name registration to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of documented out-of pocket costs directly related to the domain name; or b.
 Registrant has registered the domain name in order to prevent the trademark holder or service mark from reflecting the mark in a corresponding domain name, provided that Registrant has engaged in a pattern of such conduct; or c.
 Registrant registered the domain name primarily for the purpose of disrupting the business of a competitor; or d.
 By using the domain name Registrant has intentionally attempted to attract for commercial gain, Internet users to Registrant’s web site or other on-line location, by creating a likelihood of confusion with the complainant’s mark as to the source, sponsorship, affiliation, or endorsement of Registrant’s web site or location or of a product or service on that web site or location.

-Has any Complainant expressed any difficulty with regard to the 500 words limit?
+Has any Complainant expressed any difficulty with regard to the 500 words limit set for the Complaint?

-Do the Providers check whether a domain case is already subject to an open and active URS or UDRP proceeding?
-If so, how do they find out?
+Do you check to determine whether a domain that is cited in a new URS complaint is already subject to an open and active URS or UDRP proceeding?
+If so, how do you find this information?

-Do the Providers check court cases in the event a Respondent doesn't respond?
+Do you check to determine whether a domain subject to a URS complaint is also involved in an active court case in the event that a Respondent doesn't provide a response?

-Have the Providers accepted a Complaint that multiple related companies were against one Registrant?
+Have you accepted any Complaints that multiple related companies brought against a single domain Registrant?